Sidon/Sidon.github.io/_posts/2016-8-22-data-analysis-tools-week3.md

 ```
 ![Scatter plot](/images/scatter2.png)

-The code for this graph can seeing in section [xx] on [this jupyter notebok](https://github.com/Sidon/Sidon.github.io/blob/master/_posts/tools-submitw3.ipynb)
+The code for this graph can seeing in section [3] on [this jupyter notebok](https://github.com/Sidon/Sidon.github.io/blob/master/_posts/tools-submitw3.ipynb)

 ### <a name = "conclusion"></a>Conclusion
 Based on the results of the the Pearson Correlation, we can say that there is not a correlation between Life Expectancy and Alcohol consumption.